 - General Purpose Loan

 The loaned money can be used for any purpose.
-This loan does not require any documentation but has to be repaid within 1-5 years period.
+This loan doesn’t require any documentation but has to be repaid within a 1-5 year period.

 - Residential Loan

-This type of loan requires documentation and the period of repayment of loan ranges from 1-15 years.
+This type of loan requires documentation and the period of repayment ranges from 1-15 years.

-This loan can only be used for purchase or construction of a primary residence.
-This may be a house or condominium; shares in cooperative Housing Corporation; townhouse, boat, mobile home or a recreational vehicle as long as it is your primary residence.
+This loan can only be used for the purchase or construction of a primary residence.
+This may be a house or condominium; shares in cooperative Housing Corporation; townhouse, boat, mobile home, or a recreational vehicle as long as it is your primary residence.

 A person is not eligible for this loan in case of certain scenarios.
 These are:

-- Buying out someone’s share your existing residence
+- Buying out shares for someone in your existing residence

 - Refinancing or prepaying a standing mortgage

-- For restorations or repairs or for acquisition of land only
+- For restorations or repairs or for the acquisition of land only

 Eligibility of Getting the TSP Loan

 One can request or apply for only one type of TSP loan at a time.
-If one possesses both a civilian account and a uniformed services account, they’ll be eligible for one of each type of loan from each account.
+If one possesses both a civilian account and a uniformed services account, he/she will be eligible for one of each type of loan from each account.

 One is eligible for a General TSP Loan under the following circumstances:

-- Employee of the Federal Government or member of uniformed services
+- An employee of the Federal Government or member of uniformed services

 - Possesses an active pay status